 And a super satisfying breakfast.
 Which is exactly why I'm combining the two into these mocha overnight oats.
 Don't worry...
 I'm still drinking a nice large cup (or 3) of coffee on the side.

 Trust me when I say you should be starting every day with mocha-flavored breakfasts.
-OK fine, and old-fashioned oats and chia seeds, too (but really, chocolate and coffee trump all!).
+OK fine, and old-fashioned oats and chia seeds, too (but really, chocolate and coffee win over all!).

 You can use any kind of liquid you want!
 I used chocolate soy milk and coffee for these mocha overnight oats, but you can use real dairy milk, almond milk, cashew milk, etc. You can even use juice...
 Or just plain old water.